NishchayBansal/Elevate-Labs-Task4/README.md

 **7. Documented commands or GUI steps used.**
 _GUI steps used:-_

 Windows Defender Firewall with Advanced Security> Inbound Rules> New Rule…> Rule Type> Protocol and Ports (Port selection eg. 23) > Action (Block the Connection)> Profile (Domain/ Private/ Public) > Name>

 _Commands used-_

- Used command- telnet <ip address> 23 to check if port is working or not.
+ telnet <ip address> 23 to check if port is working or not.
 If it is working then shows blank, otherwise shows NotFound.

 **8. Summarize how firewall filters traffic.**